container-storage-interface/spec/spec.md

       // well as specific RPCs as indicated by
       // GroupControllerGetCapabilities.
       GROUP_CONTROLLER_SERVICE = 3 [(alpha_enum_value) = true];

+      // SNAPSHOT_METADATA_SERVICE indicates that the Plugin provides
+      // RPCs to retrieve metadata on the allocated blocks of a single
+      // snapshot, or the changed blocks between a pair of snapshots of
+      // the same block volume.
+      // The presence of this capability determines whether the CO will
+      // attempt to invoke the OPTIONAL SnapshotMetadata service RPCs.
+      SNAPSHOT_METADATA_SERVICE = 4 [(alpha_enum_value) = true];
     }
     Type type = 1;
   }